vduseev/opensearch-logger/README.md

     <a href="https://pypi.org/pypi/opensearch-logger"><img alt="License" src="https://img.shields.io/pypi/l/opensearch-logger"></a>
 </p>

-This library provides a standard Python logging handler compatible with [Opensearch][opensearch] suite.
+This library provides a standard Python logging handler compatible with [OpenSearch][opensearch] suite.

 The **goals** of this project are

-* to provide a **simple** and direct logging from Python to Opensearch without *fluentd*, *logstash* or other middleware;
+* to provide a **simple** and direct logging from Python to OpenSearch without *fluentd*, *logstash* or other middleware;
-* keep it up to date with the growing difference between Opensearch and Elasticsearch projects;
+* keep it up to date with the growing difference between OpenSearch and Elasticsearch projects;
 * keep the library easy to use, robust, and simple.

-The library has been open-sourced from an internal project where it has been successfully used in production since the release of Opensearch 1.0.
+The library has been open-sourced from an internal project where it has been successfully used in production since the release of OpenSearch 1.0.

 Generated log records follow the [Elastic Common Schema (ECS)][ecs] field naming convention.
 For better performance it is recommended to set up a proper mapping for you logging indices but everything will